frozenPigeons/Random-Color-Generator/README.md

 However instead of purchasing their subscription for their extra features I created them myself.
 This project was made in one day and is still under development

-When running the python file you will need to install the openCV package and please note taht OpenCV returns RBG values not RGB
+When running the python file you will need to install the openCV package and please note that OpenCV returns RBG values not RGB